 Arjuna: Krishna, what are the restrictions in the income tax on cash transactions?

 Krishna: Arjuna, on cash transactions if cash accepted of Rs.
-2 Lakh or more then there is 100% penalty on it to acceptor.
+2 Lakh or more then there is 100% penalty on it to acceptor as per section 269ST.
 To a single person or on one day or through one transaction if Rs.
 2 Lakh or more is accepted in cash then there is penalty.
 It means following four rules must be considered: (1) Rs.
 2 Lakh or more (2) one person (3) One day (4) one transaction must be followed.

 Arjuna: Krishna, What is meant by one person?